c9s/guts/docs/class.md

     class LockableDoor is Object does DoorInterface
         @password = "password"

-And here is the way to access the member variable:
+And this is the way to access the member variable:

     class LockableDoor is Object does DoorInterface
         @password = "password"

-        public @username = "username"
-        private @password = "password"

         openDoor :: (password) ->
             if @password == password
                 # do something